 MacGregor eventually dissolved and Art retired.
 But it was baseball that called him out of retirement when he started scouting for the Milwaukee Brewers in the Orange County area in the late ‘80’s into the early ‘90’s.
 He scouted a lot of my games, too!

 On May 23, 1995 the Yankees played the Angels at Anaheim Stadium.
-It was a Tuesday night, and Art left two tickets at will call for me.
+It was a Tuesday night, and Art left two tickets at will-call for me.
 He wrote “Dahlgren” on top of both tickets.
-I took my younger brother and we were among the 14,952 fans who watched the Angels crush the Yankees, 10-0.
+I took my younger brother, Pete, and we were among the 14,952 fans who watched the Angels crush the Yankees, 10-0.

-It was a treat to go to a game with Art.
+It was a treat to go to attend games with Art.
 He always had the inside scoop, not just with the Angels but the visiting clubs too.
 Players would come up to the backstop before the games to say hello.
-Angels shortstop, Dick Schofield would even wave at Art from the on-deck circle before his first at bat in every game.
 On this night, I remember home plate umpire, Tim Tschida walking over between innings to chat.

-It was frustrating having such great seats that night and not being able to watch Don Mattingly (my favorite player), Wade Boggs and Paul O’Neill.
-The lefty/lefty strategy is way overdone in my opinion.
-Apparently Buck Showalter felt those three amazing hitters (all of whom were hitting over .300 at the time) would be over matched by Chuck Finely.
+It was frustrating having such great seats that night and not being able to watch Don Mattingly (my favorite player), Wade Boggs and Paul O’Neill who all had the night off.
+Apparently Buck Showalter felt those three amazing hitters (all of whom were hitting over .300 at the time) would be overmatched by Chuck Finely.
 Oh, how I disagreed!

-So we focused on other players instead, like the young kid on the mound.
-We were so close to home plate that we could hear Mike Stanley’s glove pop from every fastball that was thrown with that effortless delivery we’d all grow so accustomed to seeing.
-I explained to my brother that the young pitcher’s name was Mariano Rivera, and that he was making his major league debut that night.
+So, we focused on other players instead – like the young kid on the mound.
+We were so close to home plate that we could hear Mike Stanley’s glove pop from every fastball thrown with that effortless delivery we’d all grow so accustomed to seeing.
+I explained to my brother that the young pitcher starting for the Yankees was Mariano Rivera, and that he was making his major league debut.
 Unfortunately for Rivera, it wasn’t the most memorable night.
-He only lasted 3.1 innings and gave up 5 earned.
+He only lasted 3.1 innings and gave up 5 earned runs.
 Although the Yankees lost, we drove home happy.
-It was a great night had by all.
+It was a great night.

 The years passed, and the Yankees went on an incredible run.
-From 1996 – 2003 they appeared in 6 World Series winning 4 of them; in large part to the skinny kid we saw pitch that night.
+From 1996-2003 they appeared in 6 World Series winning 4 of them; in large part to that skinny kid we saw pitch on that forgotten May night.
 It was during that time, that my brother told me he thought he still had his ticket stub from that game.
-He was sure he kept it.
+He was positive he kept it.
 Not because it was Mariano Rivera’s debut; never in a million years would he have known that would’ve meant something.
-No, he kept the ticket stub because the seats were so good.
-And sure enough, after a little searching he found it and put it in a safe place.
+He kept the ticket stub because the seats were so good.
+And sure enough, after a little searching he found it and kept it in a safe place.

 In 2013, when Mariano Rivera announced that it would be his last season, we talked about that game, the ticket and how incredible it would be if we could get him to sign it.
-After all, how many people who were in attendance in Anaheim on May 23, 1995, kept their ticket stub?
+After all, how many people who were in Anaheim Stadium on May 23, 1995, kept their ticket stub?
 Odds were, not many.
-Having the ticket signed would surely make it a unique item.
+Having the ticket signed would surely make it a unique item – perhaps one of a kind.

 In June of 2013, I e-mailed Jason Zillo, executive director of media for the Yankees.
 I explained the story behind the ticket and asked if it would be possible to have Rivera sign it when the Yankees traveled to Los Angeles in July to play the Dodgers.
-I suggested it might even make for a neat story in a future Yankees program: Grandsons of former Yankee champion, witness Rivera’s debut, only to meet 19 years later to have one of a kind ticket signed during his last season.
+I suggested it might even make for a neat story in a future Yankees program: Grandsons to former Yankees champion, witness Rivera’s debut, only to meet 19 years later to have one of a kind ticket signed during his last season.
 He wrote back saying that it wasn’t something they’d be able to coordinate during the two days they’d be in Los Angeles.
+Given the media circus surrounding Rivera’s last year, I understood.